Do you believe that there is such a thing as being "fat but fit"? Well, a surprising new study might have you thinking otherwise.

 The study also found that the beneficial effect of high aerobic fitness was reduced with increased obesity, and in those with extreme obesity there was no significant effect at all.
 In other words, fitness had an increasingly reduced impact on health the more obese a person was.

 It's important to understand that these results, though surprising, are not an excuse to give up on exercise.
 Being slim but unfit was still less healthy than being slim and fit.
 Likewise, obese fit people were still better off than obese unfit people overall.
 And of course, aerobic fitness is an important tool that obese people can use as part of an effort to transform their bodies and lose weight.

-Having said that, the idea that it is okay to be fat if you're fit appears to have been proven incorrect, at least according to how this study drew its measurements.
+Having said that, the idea that it is okay to be fat if you're fit appears to have been proven incorrect, at least according to how these studies drew their measurements.

-Either way, the study is an eye-opener and could rewrite the book of how we think about health and fitness on the whole.
-It further emphasizes just how dangerous being overweight can be.
+Either way, these studies are eye-openers and could rewrite the book of how we think about health and fitness on the whole.
+They further emphasize just how dangerous being overweight can be.

 Editor's note: This article has been updated since it was originally published in December 2015.